-- 1) be familiar with the function of the major groups of soil microorganisms and fauna in soil - 2) understand the bioenergetics and nutritional requirement of key organisms in the soil food web - 3) apply basic laboratory techniques and approaches to determine the kinds of soil organisms and their activities - 4) know the role of the soil food web in the formation, degradation, and maintenance of organic matter - 5) know the critical role of organisms in the cycling N, P and the consequence to crop nutrition and environmental quality - 6) know the kinds of beneficial and deleterious associations plants have with soil microorganisms - 7) understand that the kinds and activities of soil organisms are affected by management practices and land use making some excellent bioindicators of good land stewardship - 8) understand how we can build soil to be more productive and more efficiently use inputs - 9) appreciate how soil organisms can alter our climate - 10) be familiar with human pathogens found in manure and in soil - 11) understand the science of composting
+- 1) be familiar with the function of the major groups of soil microorganisms and fauna in soil - 2) understand the bioenergetics and nutritional requirement of key organisms in the soil food web - 3) apply basic laboratory techniques and approaches to determine the kinds of soil organisms and their activities - 4) know the role of the soil food web in the formation, degradation, and maintenance of organic matter - 5) know the critical role of organisms in the cycling N, P and the consequence to crop nutrition and environmental quality - 6) know the kinds of beneficial and deleterious associations plants have with soil microorganisms - 7) understand that the kinds and activities of soil organisms are affected by management practices and land use making some excellent bioindicators of good land stewardship - 8) understand how we can build soil to be more productive and more efficiently use inputs - 9) appreciate how soil organisms can alter our climate - 10) understand the science of composting

-Class Timetable and Location - Lectures and labs will be offered online and synchronously, via Webex within UM Learn.
-In other words, students are expected to participate in online lectures on Tuesdays, and Thursdays 10:00-11:15 am and labs on Thursdays 2:30-5:25 pm.
-This format will facilitate a sustainable pace for learning, plus "live" discussion of students' questions and assisted group work during the lab periods.
+Class Timetable and Location - Lectures and labs will be offered in person.
+Students are required to participate in lectures on Tuesdays, and Thursdays 10:00-11:15 am and labs on Thursdays 2:30-5:25 pm.
+This format will facilitate a sustainable pace for learning, plus live discussion of students' questions and assisted group work during the lab periods.

 Notices and Course Materials Posted on UM Learn - Students are also expected to regularly access the notices and class material posted on the UM Learn website for this course.
 Summary lecture notes and reference material for the laboratory assignments will be posted on UM Learn.
-In addition, recordings for online lectures will be available via Webex on UM Learn for streaming for a minimum of one week and a maximum of two weeks after the lecture is given.
 For more information about accessing UM Learn, go to: https://centre.cc.umanitoba.ca/technology/umlearn/